alexrobincrabbe/Boopball/README.md

   <img src="favicon.ico" alt="Favicon"  width="80">
 </div>

-- The Favicon was made by taking a screenshot of the site logo, converting it with an [ICO converter](https://cloudconvert.com/png-to-ico), then removing the background with MS Paint.
+- The Favicon was made by taking a screenshot of the site logo, converting it with an [ICO converter](https://cloudconvert.com/png-to-ico), then removing the background with MS Paint

 ### Colours
 <div align="center">